Galilee, Israel © Itamar Grinberg

 Israel Travel Guide

 In Israel, the land is so steeped in history that it can seem like a quality of the very air.
-The country welcomes nearly 3.5 million visitors to its shores annually, making it one of the most popular places to visit in the Middle East.
-While most tourists to Israel are keen historical sightseers, eager to check out the incredible attractions found in the Old City of Jerusalem, there are plenty of other things to see and do in Israel.
+The country welcomes millions of visitors to its shores annually, making it one of the most popular places to visit in the Middle East.
+While most tourists are keen historical sightseers, eager to check out the incredible attractions found in the Old City of Jerusalem, there are plenty of other things to see and do in Israel.

 Tourists looking for a party can check out bustling, backpacker-heavy Tel Aviv.
 It's a vibrant, modern city with a cosmopolitan atmosphere and a gorgeous, perpetually-sunny Mediterranean coastline.
 The city is also home to the famous Carmel Market, where shopaholics will find more than enough to satisfy their wants, as well as a host of interesting museums and art galleries.